-Angie Deady-Fiddler is a director of Martyn Fiddler Aviation based at their Stansted office.
-Having previously worked extensively in customer service roles ...Contact Angie Deady-Fiddler
+Angie Deady-Fiddler is a customs director of Martyn Fiddler Aviation based at their Shannon office.
+Angie manages the Ireland, UK and Netherlands businesses ...Contact Angie Deady-Fiddler

 Retention and loss of EU Free Circulation status under the Returned Goods Relief (RGR) rules

 Are you aware that aircraft that have previously been imported into the EU can still lose EU "Free Circulation" import status?

 (Unfamiliar with EU Free Circulation?
 Find out what it means and how it works here.)

 It is important to understand the risk of losing the free circulation status to reduce the danger of challenges by EU Custom's authorities.
 A challenge could lead to potential delays to the aircraft's journey or in the worst case scenario retrospective imposition of Import VAT by an EU Member State authority.